E. P. "Pete" Walker, Jr., President and CEO

 Affordable housing targets those at 80% or less of the Average Median Income (AMI) for the area.

 The HADC, pursuant to State and Federal law, is authorized to issue tax-exempt and taxable bonds to finance both single family and multi-family housing.
 This program provides financing that requires a percentage of the development to be affordable to individuals or families at income levels below DeKalb County’s median.

-To address the housing needs of DeKalb County residents, HADC and its non-profit affiliate, Housing Development Corporation (HDC), develop, acquire and rehabilitate single-family properties for sale and for rent.
+To address the housing needs of DeKalb County residents that exceed the low-income limits required to qualify for the Housing Choice Voucher Program, HADC and its non-profit affiliate, Housing Development Corporation (HDC), develop, acquire and rehabilitate single-family properties for sale and for rent.

-Vacant single family homes are purchased and completely renovated to County Code standards.
+Vacant single family homes are also purchased and completely renovated to County Code standards.
 These properties provide affordable housing in a single family setting that serves as an alternative to traditional apartment living.
-The Agency’s portfolio currently includes 79 single family rental homes.
+The Agency’s portfolio currently includes 82 single family rental homes.
 Rents range from $900-$1,500 monthly.